myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-application-secret-management.md

 <properties
-   pageTitle="Управление секретами в приложениях Service Fabric | Microsoft Azure" description="В этой статье описывается, как защитить значения секретов в приложении Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Managing secrets in Service Fabric applications | Microsoft Azure" description="This article describes how to secure secret values in a Service Fabric application." services="service-fabric" documentationCenter=".net" authors="vturecek"